50 YEARS OF TRADITION

-- cities and municipalities of the Masovian Voivodeship
+- cities and boroughs of the Masovian Voivodeship

-- the General Directorate for National Roads and Highways
+- the General Directorate for National Roads and Motorways

-- private investors undertaking the construction of large facilities/buildings in Warsaw
+- private investors undertaking the construction of large facilities in Warsaw

-The most important studies prepared by WDPO concerning spatial planning include:
+The most important spatial development studies prepared by BPRW include:

-The most important communication studies prepared by WDPO include:
+The most important transportation studies prepared by BPRW include:

-The most important infrastructure studies prepared by WDPO include:
+The most important infrastructure studies prepared by BPRW include:

-The most important environmental studies prepared by WDPO include:
+The most important environmental studies prepared by BPRW include:

-The activity of the Warsaw Development Planning Office was not limited only to studies for Warsaw and WCV.
-Expert opinions, research, planning and design works were also carried out for other areas of the country, at the request of the central institutions operating at that time.
-The foreign activities of WDPO included, among others reconstruction and development plans for cities and regions damaged by earthquakes: Skopje in Yugoslavia and Chimbote in Peru, urban plans in Algeria, Ghana, Iraq, Nigeria and Syria.
-The largest of the WDPO’s foreign planning projects concerned studies for Libya.
+The activity of BPRW is not limited to studies for Warsaw and Warsaw Capital Voivodeship only.
+Expert reports, scientific research, planning and project work for other areas of the country were also carried out, on commission of central institutions operating at that time.
+The foreign activities of BPRW included reconstruction and development plans for cities and regions damaged by earthquakes: Skopje (then a part of Yugoslavia), Chimbote in Peru and urban plans for Algeria, Ghana, Iraq, Nigeria and Syria, among many others.
+BPRW’s largest foreign planning project concerned studies for Libya.

 In the years 1975 – 1985, BPRW, as the main contractor, prepared spatial development plans for Tripoli in Libya.
 These included: a complex regional plan, plans for five sub-regions and a plan for the metropolitan area and nearly eighty cities and areas of the former Tripolitania.
 Experts from other Polish cities helped in this enterprise and the results were granted an Honorary Ministerial Award.
 Later, in the years 2005-2010, BPRW also developed the Fezzan Regional Plan.